Tinned Copper Foil

 To aid with preventing the tarnishing/oxidising of copper

-Tinned Copper Metal Foil Properties:
+Applications of Tinned Copper Foil

 Electroplated tinned copper → is copper that has been coated with a thin layer of tin through an electroplating process.
 Unlike the hot-dip method, electroplating uses an electric current to bond the tin to the copper, creating a smooth, uniform, and relatively thin layer of tin on the copper surface.
 This tin coating enhances the properties of the copper in several ways: